oshablue/dacqman/README.md

 - Batch output last 150th last scan for ch four is 2488 samples not 4083 for RS104?
 11/3/22

+- Continue working on long scan times on busy systems for overhead / runaway / lost WFs

 - Re-instate data rate testing button/function

 - Option for local libraries (in case no net connectivity - or note about this at least)